Tax Management India. Com

 X X X X Extracts X X X X

-..... not be notionally set off again while computing current income admissible for deduction u/s 80IB(10) of the Act during relevant year.
+..... could not be notionally set off again while computing current income admissible for deduction u/s 80IB(10) of the Act during relevant year.
 In the light of binding precedent cited by assessee wherein it has been held that loss if already absorbed against the profit of other eligible project could not be notionally brought forward .
 Revenue has not brought any contrary material to rebut the contention that losses of earlier year which had already been set off against the income of the eligible projects in earlier years could not be notionally brought forward.
 Therefore, we do not see any reason to disturb the findings of CIT(A), the same is hereby affirmed.
 Thus, Ground No.7 raised by the Revenue is dismissed.
 Addition u/s 14A of the Act r.w.
 Rule 8D - CIT(A) deleted addition - HELD THAT:- CIT(A) was of the view that no disallowance u/s 14A should be made in the case of the assessee company as the AO was unable to establish any link between fund borrowed from public deposits and the fund that was used for the purpose of earning of exempt income.
-We do not find fault with this finding of CIT(A), even before this Tribunal, no material is furnished suggesting that the investments were made o .....
+We do not find fault with this finding of CIT(A), even before this Tribunal, no material is furnished suggesting that the investments were .....

 X X X X Extracts X X X X